grab/engineering-blog/_posts/2019-12-24-marionette-enabling-e2e-user-scenario-simulation.md

 *   Create resources such as passengers, drivers, and cohorts for simulating booking flows.
 *   Create booking simulations in both staging and production.
-*   Set bookings to specific states as needed for simulation through customizable driver and passenger behaviour.
+*   Set bookings to specific states as needed for simulation through customisable driver and passenger behaviour.
 *   Make HTTP requests and receive responses that matter in tests.
 *   Run load tests by scaling up booking requests to match the required workload (QPS).

 Let’s look at a high-level booking test case example to understand the simulation workflow.

-Assume we want to run an E2E booking test with this driver behavior type — “accepts passenger bookings and transits between booking states according to defined behavior parameters”.
-This is just one of the driver behavior types in Marionette; other behavior types are also supported.
+Assume we want to run an E2E booking test with this driver behaviour type — “accepts passenger bookings and transits between booking states according to defined behaviour parameters”.
+This is just one of the driver behaviour types in Marionette; other behaviour types are also supported.
 Similarly, passengers also have behaviour types.

-To write the E2E test for this example case, we first define the driver behavior in a function like this:
+To write the E2E test for this example case, we first define the driver behaviour in a function like this:

 <div class="post-image-section">
   <img alt="Overall Architecture" src="/img/marionette-enabling-e2e-user-scenario-simulation/code1.png">